 Retail scales like the Raven are often equipped with dual-range, since they weigh a variety of objects every day.
 Lab balances like some Solis and Equinox models can also have that feature so they can be used with a wider variety of samples.
 So one could weigh a sample taken directly from the field, then weigh the smaller refined product on the same balance.
 It's helpful for semi-micro balances to have, so they provide a more precise result in the fine range.

-If your application requires the measurement of a wide variety of objects that have significant differences in mass/weight, you should consider purchasing a scale with the dual-range function.
+If your application requires the measurement of a wide variety of objects that have significant differences in mass/weight, you should consider purchasing a scale or balance with the dual-range weighing function.
 However, if you weigh similar objects or ingredients that have similar mass, a dual-range scale may not be a necessity.

 To sum it up, dual-range is a feature that allows scales and balances to automatically refine their resolution to provide finer readability when weighing small samples.
 This is particularly useful in analytical balances.
 We hope this was helpful in understanding what 'dual-range" means.
 Don't hesitate to contact us if you have questions, and follow us on social media for the latest Adam news and more blog posts.
 Thank you for reading!